 What is Battery?

-If you are accused of knowingly or intentionally touching anyone in a manner that is rude, angry, or insolent, you could face a Class B Misdemeanor battery charge.
-This offense can carry up to 180 days in jail and fines up to $1,000.
+If you are accused of knowingly or intentionally touching anyone in a manner that is rude, angry, or insolent, you could face a Class B Misdemeanor charge.
+This offense can carry up to 180 days in jail or county and fines up to $1,000.

 Different circumstances can potentially elevate the charge to a higher level.